 2. Polish up your resume and plan to attend a career fair (like Engineering Expo in September).

-3. Develop a plan of study with your adviser or with Dr. Goldstein (the co-op adviser).
+3. Develop a plan of study with your adviser or with Dr. Gary Whiting (the co-op adviser).

-4. Defore you accept your offer, review your plan with Dr. Goldstein.
+4. Before you accept your offer, review your plan with Dr. Whiting.